 I’ve had short stories and poetry published in Postscripts, Jupiter, Alt Hist, The Future Fire and the original anthologies Catastrophia, Vivisepulture, The Monster Book for Girls, Where Are We Going?, The Maginot Line and Because of What Happened.
 In 2012, I edited the original anthology Rocket Science for Mutation Books.
 I am the founder and owner of Whippleshield Books, through which I have published my Apollo Quartet.
 The first book of the quartet, Adrift on the Sea of Rains, was published in April 2012.
 It won the 2012 BSFA Award for Short Fiction.
 It was also a finalist for the 2012 Sidewise Award for Best Short-Form Alternate history.
 The second book, The Eye With Which The Universe Beholds Itself, was published in January 2013, and the third book, Then Will The Great Ocean Wash Deep Above, in November 2013.
-The final book of the Apollo Quartet, All That Outer Space Allows, is due in late 2013.
+The final book of the Apollo Quartet, All That Outer Space Allows, is due in mid-2014.

 This is my blog.

 I have another blog.
 It’s about books on space exploration and the space race.
 It’s called A Space About Books About Space.